Akk525/trustGraph/README.md

 export GEMINI_MODEL="gemini-2.5-flash"   # optional, this is the default
 ```

-Without a Gemini API key, TrustGraph falls back to deterministic-only analysis automatically.
-You can also store keys in a local `.env` file (gitignored by default):
+Without a Gemini API key, TrustGraph runs deterministic-only automatically.
+Keys can also go in a `.env` file (gitignored):

 ```
 GEMINI_API_KEY=your_key_here